pfflame/yorba-linda-library-study-room-booking-system/README.md

 An automated booking system for Yorba Linda Library study rooms using Python and Selenium WebDriver.

+## Executive Summary

+This system provides a robust, maintainable, and scalable solution for automating library study room bookings.
+The implementation uses a modular architecture with clean separation of concerns, moving away from monolithic scripts to a production-ready application.

 ## Features

 - **Automated Booking**: Book study rooms for specific dates and times